Carpenter license requirements by state: A comprehensive guide

 License required: No

 A carpenter is considered a construction contractor in Montana and is defined as anyone who “adds or takes away from a structure, project, development or improvement attached to real estate.”
-There are no carpenter license requirements, but if you have employees, you’ll need to register with the Department of Labor and Industry.
+There are no carpenter license requirements, but if you have employees, you must register with the Department of Labor and Industry.
 You must have valid insurance.

 Nebraska